Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Duck sausage on skewers.
 I’ve never had duck sausage before in my life, but this is absolutely outstanding.
 I decided it was my favorite item of all.
 Highly recommended.

 Blue Jade’s signature dish: ginger lotus seabass.
 I’ve never tasted flavors like this before — it’s honestly a fantastic meal.

 Another nice thing about Dubai?
 You’ll find plenty of alcohol-free mocktails on menus along with regular cocktails.
 As much as I liked my sparkling sake cocktail at Blue Jade, the passion fruit iced tea mocktail (with a teabag garnish!) was even better.

-We finished with a ginger creme brulee with green tea ice cream.
+I finished with a ginger creme brulee with green tea ice cream.

 And fortune cookies, delivered in the cutest way possible.

 Even the tea was sensational.
 It was a simple blend of green and jasmine teas — but I couldn’t stop drinking it.
 I need that tea in my house.

 After the meal, I got to meet chef Ta Van Huong and raved about how much I enjoyed my meal.
 A native of northern Vietnam — not to mention the quietest chef I’ve ever met — he’s brought some of his family recipes to the restaurant.
 The ginger lotus seabass is a recipe of his grandmother’s.

 Next time I come to Dubai, I would love to come back to Blue Jade and see the latest that Ta Van Huong has come up with.
 This is a chef to watch.

 Stay at the Kempinski Mall of the Emirates